albertvisser/magiokis-cherry/readme.rst

 -----

 Copy magiokis.conf.model to magiokis.conf and fill in the actual file locations.
-Run the wsgi script and configure the web server to point to them.
+Run the wsgi script and configure the web server to point to them (see the examples).

 Requirements
 ------------

-Python
+- Python
-CherryPy
+- CherryPy